Shadyteal2/image-hosting-pub/README.md

 ## ✨ Features

 - 🏎️ **Super Fast**: Multi-threaded image processing and API uploads.
-- 🎨 **WebP Optimization**: Automatically converts images to WebP (80% quality) for maximum performance.
+- 🎨 **WebP Optimization**: Automatically converts images to WebP (customizable compression) for maximum performance.
 - 📱 **Mobile Ready**: Runs in the browser; host images directly from your phone.
 - 🔒 **Privacy Focused**: No data collection.
 Credentials stay in session memory and vanish on reload.
 - 🛠️ **Developer Pro**: Get instant `raw.githubusercontent.com` links for your sites.